pigfoot/graphiti/mcp_server/README.md

 - Uses `uv` for package management and running the server
 - Installs dependencies from the `pyproject.toml` file
 - Connects to the Neo4j container using the environment variables
-- Exposes the server on port 8000 for HTTP-based SSE transport
+- Exposes the server on port 8000 for HTTP-based streamable-http transport (default)
 - Includes a healthcheck for Neo4j to ensure it's fully operational before starting the MCP server
+- **Multi-Architecture Support**: Container runs on both AMD64 and ARM64 platforms
+- **Enhanced Features**: Includes URL decoding, space handling, and improved logging

 ## Integrating with MCP Clients